Nile: Tributaries

-Red Nile
+Atbarah River

 Below the confluence with the Blue Nile the only major tributary is the Atbarah River, also known as the Red Nile.
 Roughly halfway to the sea, it originates in Ethiopia north of Lake Tana, and is around 800 km long.
 The Atbarah flows only while there is rain in Ethiopia and dries very rapidly.
 During the dry period of January to June, it typically dries up north of Khartoum.

 Blue Nile

 The Blue Nile (ዓባይ, ʿĀbay) springs from Lake Tana in the Ethiopian Highlands.
 The Blue Nile flows about 1,400 kilometres to Khartoum, where the Blue Nile and White Nile join to form the Nile.
-Ninety percent of the water and ninety-six percent of the transported sediment carried by the Nile originates in Ethiopia, with fifty-nine percent of the water from the Blue Nile (the rest being from the Tekezé, Atbarah, Sobat, and small tributaries).
+Ninety percent of the water and ninety-six percent of the transported sediment carried by the Nile come from the Atbarah and Blue Nile, both of which originate in Ethiopia, with fifty-nine percent of the water coming from the Blue Nile.
 The erosion and transportation of silt only occurs during the Ethiopian rainy season when rainfall is especially high in the Ethiopian Highlands; the rest of the year, the great rivers draining Ethiopia into the Nile have a weaker flow.
 In harsh and arid seasons and droughts, the Blue Nile dries out completely.

 The flow of the Blue Nile varies considerably over its yearly cycle and is the main contribution to the large natural variation of the Nile flow.
 During the dry season the natural discharge of the Blue Nile can be as low as 113 m3/s, although upstream dams regulate the flow of the river.
 During the wet season, the peak flow of the Blue Nile often exceeds 5663 m3/s in late August (a difference of a factor of 50).

 Before the placement of dams on the river the yearly discharge varied by a factor of 15 at Aswan.
 Peak flows of over 8212 m3/s occurred during late August and early September, and minimum flows of about 552 m3/s occurred during late April and early May.